Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 The answer lies in the research proving that the more choices a person has, the more time it takes for them to make a decision–and at the time people are said to have an attention span lower than a goldfish, you might want them to make the decision quickly!

-The shorter your ad copy means there’s less information for a reader to process, making it easier to reach a decision – clicking on your ad – faster.
+Shorter your ad copy means there’s less information for a reader to process, making it easier to reach a decision – like clicking on your ad – faster.

-Jeff Bullaz measured the engagement rate of Facebook posts and discovered that the super short 40-character posts received 86% higher engagement (and CTRs) than others.
+Jeff Bullas measured the engagement rate of Facebook posts and discovered that the super short 40-character posts received 86% higher engagement (and CTRs) than others.

 The rule of thumb here is to avoid ad copy with heavy text that’s hard to read.
 Deliver only the most important information and leave the rest of the story to be told on your landing pages.